ADA-GWU/2024-a1-db-migration-atlashamzali/README.md

 Copy interests from the original INTERESTS table into the backup table.
 Drop the original INTERESTS table.
 Rename the backup table to replace the original INTERESTS table.

+<h2>Rollback Steps<h2>
+<h3>Restore the original Interests data:<h3>
+Create a temporary table to hold interests in the original format.
+Copy interests from the modified table structure into the temporary table.
+Drop the modified table.
+Rename the temporary table to replace the original table.
+<h3>Rollback Changes to Students Table:<h3>
+Undo column renaming and data type changes in the STUDENTS table to revert to the original structure.